-Get a behind-the-scenes look at Denver's craft beer world on a free tour at the Great Divide Brewery in downtown Denver and at the brewery's River North location.
+Get a behind-the-scenes look at Denver's craft beer world on a free tour at Great Divide Brewing Co. in downtown Denver and at the brewery's River North Barrel Bar location.
 Tours are about 30 minutes in length and take place at 3, 4 and 5 p.m.
-Monday - Friday, and each hour starting at 2 p.m. to 6 p.m. on Saturday and Sunday.
+Mon.–Fri., and each hour starting at 2 p.m. until 6 p.m. on Saturday and Sunday.

 Browse the racks and enjoy the free museum at Lower Downtown's historic Rockmount Ranch Wear, the originator of the western snap-button shirt.
 The walls are adorned with photos of the many celebs who have worn Rockmount shirts, including Eric Clapton, Robert Redford and Elvis Presley.